Review of ‘Eye Can Write’ by Jonathan Bryan

 As a paralegal in the Child Brain injury department, Jonathan’s story, the challenges that he has faced as a result of his injuries and his accomplishments echo the journey of many of the severely injured children that we represent.

 Jonathan’s mother begins the book and takes over the story at points.
 She was involved in a car accident while pregnant and it caused the placenta to detach.
 Jonathan was born via emergency Caesarean Section.
-He was diagnosed with severe cerebral palsy.
+He was diagnosed with severe cerebral palsy and ‘locked in’ syndrome.

 The legal action resulting from the car accident is briefly referenced.
 Jonathan prefers to focus on how he and his family have used the compensation to improve his quality of life.
 He particularly details the importance of his care team.
 He describes the nurses and carers with love and deep gratitude.
 They are clearly indispensable to the smooth running of the Bryan family life.